 The three most common tests are measurement of midnight plasma cortisol or late-night salivary cortisol, 24-hour urinary free cortisol test, and the dexamethasone suppression screening test.

 - Midnight plasma cortisol and late-night salivary cortisol measurements: Normally, cortisol production is suppressed at midnight but in Cushing syndrome, this does not happen.
 Therefore, an elevated blood (plasma) level at midnight suggests Cushing syndrome.
 Blood is the preferred sample, but this usually requires a hospital stay.
 Alternatively, a saliva sample can be collected late at night at home and then tested.
-It is recommended that the test be repeated if the result is outside the established reference range, to confirm the results and to avoid false positives.
+It is recommended that a sample be collected three nights in a row.
+If only a single sample is collected and tested, the test should be repeated if the result is outside the established reference range, to confirm the results and to avoid false positives.

 - 24-hour urine cortisol: 24-hour urine cortisol (or urine free cortisol, UFC) is often used to evaluate overall cortisol production.
 One out of four 24-hour urine samples may be normal and other testing may have to be performed.
 Like the midnight cortisol test, it is recommended that this test be repeated if results are abnormal, to avoid false positives.